-Other than mentioned above, there are no elements that in practice present special issues in a securities litigation context.
-That being said, however, owing to the limited case law available in the field of securities litigation, various issues are untested and not settled by Supreme Court precedence.
+There are no elements that, in practice, present special issues in a securities litigation context.
+However, owing to the limited case law available in the field of securities litigation, various issues are untested and not settled by Supreme Court precedence.